PoProstuWitold/PoProstuWitold/README.md

 I'm interested in selfhosting, programming, exploring new technologies and tech news.
 Outside of IT, I enjoy skiing, history, karaoke, video games, cooking and spending time with animals.

-Currently doing my Bachelor's degree in Computer Science (Engineering) at Lublin University of Technology.
+Currently doing my Bachelor's degree in Computer Science (Engineering) at Lublin University of Technology (Politechnika Lubelska).

 </details>